• Skip to primary navigation

 Make The Filling

 1. To begin, cook the meat.
-Add 1 pound sweet Italian sausage, ¾ pound ground beef, ½ cup minced white onion, and 1 teaspoon minced garlic to a Dutch oven or deep cooking pot.
+Add 1 tablespoon olive oil, then add 1 pound sweet Italian sausage, ¾ pound ground beef, ½ cup minced white onion, and 1 teaspoon minced garlic to a Dutch oven or deep cooking pot.
 Cook over medium heat until the meat is brown.
 Then stir in 14.5 ounces diced tomatoes, 12 ounces tomato paste, and 29 ounces tomato sauce.

 2. Now, add seasoning and simmer.
 Add the following ingredients and mix thoroughly: 4 tablespoons chopped fresh basil, 2 tablespoons sugar, 1 tablespoon Italian seasoning, 1 ½ teaspoons dried basil, 1 teaspoon fennel seeds, and 1 teaspoon of both salt and pepper.
 Put the lid on your pan and reduce heat.
 Simmer for 1 ½ hours.
 Stir occasionally.